aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/specification.rst

 - Field names are not case sensitive.
 For example, "HOMEPAGE_URL" and "HomePage_url" represent the same field name.

 - A field name must start at the beginning of a new line.
+No spaces is allowed in the field name.
 It can be followed by one or more spaces that must be ignored.
   These spaces are commonly used to improve the readability of an ABOUT file.

 Field value